 A couple of years ago I had nice lunch here with Australian friends.
 So I was hoping that we find some nice dishes during the weekend of Pentecost (June 2014) when I visited the region and Rhine Valley with a friend from US.
 She is vegetarian and I prefer vegetarian dishes in the meantime, which seemed to be quite a challenge in the land of “Wein & Wurst” (wine and sausage).

-Somehow I was disappointed to see that the owner has changed since my last visit.
-I can’t even say if the restaurant improved.
+Somehow I was disappointed to see that ownership has changed since my last visit.
+I can’t even say if the restaurant has improved.
 Ok, I can, but only for my personal taste: I found the former one better because it wasn’t as “chichi” as the current one.
-But then I love authentic regional dishes without frippery and without having to show-off (which I won’t but show-off places are not my kind of thing).
+But then I love authentic regional dishes without frippery and without having to show-off (show-off places are not my kind of thing).